 Building large-scale distributed video processing and delivery systems.

 Dev lead of Forensic Business Unit.
-Some of my responsibilities include:
+Some of my responsibilities included:

 - Working with VP of Engineering and Business Unit director in defining product roadmap and strategy

 - Talking with customers in order to understand their requirements and translate them into a viable set of features with clear use cases and expected behavior

 - Devising new algorithms for Forensic use cases

 - Closely working with development team based in Serbia in designing and developing new features for our Ikena Forensic and Spotlight products

 Product owner or principal engineer of the following projects:

 - Low latency video ingestion stack (H.264/MPEG-2, MPEG2-TS/MPEG2-PS, UDP, RTSP, HLS)